fkie-cad/Logprep/README.md

 Python should be present on the system, currently supported are the versions 3.9 - 3.11.
 You have to install `hyperscan` and `rdkafka` before installing logprep.
-On debian based system this is performed by `sudo apt-get update && sudo apt-get -y install libhyperscan-dev librdkafka-dev`.
+On debian based systems, this is performed by `sudo apt-get update && sudo apt-get -y install libhyperscan-dev librdkafka-dev`.

 To install Logprep you have following options: